 L.A. also has a crowded backcourt, with Teodosic, Patrick Beverley, Avery Bradley, Lou Williams, Jawun Evans, and Sindarius Thornwell on track to return while lottery picks Jerome Robinson and Shai Gilgeous-Alexander join the mix.
 Retaining Teodosic increases the team’s roster count to 17 players, with restricted free agent Montrezl Harrell still unsigned.

+Still, the Clippers apparently liked what they saw from Teodosic in 2017/18 enough to keep him around for another year.
 Teodosic had a solid NBA rookie season after a successful run in Europe, averaging 9.5 PPG, 4.6 APG, and 2.8 RPG with a .419/.379/.848 shooting line.
-However, he was limited to just 45 games due to injury issues.
-Concerns over Teodosic’s foot are one reason why the Clippers are considering going in another direction, Cauchi notes.
-The 31-year-old suffered a tear of the plantar fascia in his left foot near the end of the season, ending his year early.
+He was limited to just 45 games due to injuries.